18 Bogus Arguments for Mass ImmigrationKey Facts 12.4

-It should also be noted that many immigrants pay very little tax since only those who earn more than £25,700 a year pay net tax.
-(MAC, 5.6)
+It should also be noted that many immigrants pay very little tax.
+The MAC calculated that a worker with a partner who was not working and who had no children would have to earn more than £25,700 a year to pay net tax.
+(MAC, Para 5.6)

 93% of immigrants go to England so England is what matters in this context.
 Together with Holland, England is the sixth most crowded country in the world if you exclude islands and city states.

 The British Social Attitudes Survey has found that 77% of the public wish to see immigration reduced, 56% by a lot.
 The majority of first and second generation migrants agree, with 60% answering that migration to the UK should be reduced.
 The public are not opposed to immigrants, but they are opposed to immigration on the current scale.
 Public opinion is very clear on this issue.

 Projections become less reliable as the length of the projection period increases.
 However, over the last 50 years, the ONS have been accurate to +/- 2½% in their projections over a 25 year period.